Wellbeing

 Whether you've spotted a few warning signs or you know that a friend is struggling, sometimes it's hard to know what to do.

-According to Beat, 725,000 people in the UK have been affected by an eating disorder at some point in their lives, with numbers increasing by about 7% each year.
+According to Beat, 1.25 million people in the UK have been affected by an eating disorder at some point in their lives, with numbers increasing by about 7% each year.

 And this doesn't just affect women, it's thought that at least 10% of those diagnosed with Anorexia Nervosa, Bulimia Nervosa or Binge Eating Disorder are men.

-This is why we have National Eating Disorder Awareness Week beginning the 22nd February, to raise awareness on eating disorders, and show how you can be a factor in someone's recovery.
+This is why we want to show how you can be a factor in someone's recovery.

 It's not easy to watch someone you care about damage his or her health when the solution seems so simple.